 Mountains surround the northern border where forests and streams are also present in abundance.
-Here river Yamuna flows into the plains from the hills.
+Here River Yamuna flows into the plains from the hills.
 Yamuna Nagar shares its northern boundary with Sirmour in Himachal Pradesh.
-Ambala, Kurukshetra and Karnal borders it in the west and south.
+Ambala, Kurukshetra and Karnal border it in the west and south.

 Yamuna Nagar etched its importance in history.
 It had remained the residence of refugees who migrated to India after partition in I947.
 It was earlier known as 'Abdullahpur' and was inhabited by 6000 people.
-Through archeological survey Harappan stones and bricks were found from this region of Haryana.
+Through the archeological survey, Harappan stones and bricks were found from this region of Haryana.

 Yamuna Nagar is located at the scenic foothills of Shivalik Hills.
 The merging of the hills with the pristine beauty of Yamuna River is mesmerising.
 A guest house named Grey Pelican is available by the river banks.
 It is managed by the state government.

 Kalesar Wildlife Sanctuary is located in the eastern part of Yamuna Nagar.
-Other than wildlife, trees like Khair, Shisam, Tun, Sain and Amla are also found here.
-Chaudhary Devi Lal Herbal Nature Park has thick growth of medicinal plants.
-Bilaspur has historical significance as it is named after Ved Vyas, the author of Mahabharata.
+Other than wildlife, trees like khair, shisam, tun, sain and amla are also found here.
+Chaudhary Devi Lal Herbal Nature Park has a thick growth of medicinal plants.

 Industries have thoroughly grown in Yamuna Nagar.
-Despite of its isolation from the mainland of China, it has expanded its industries.
-Immigrants from all over the nation has helped in the growth of these industries as well as the region has become culturally diverse.
+Immigrants from all over the nation have helped in the growth of these industries as well as the region has become culturally diverse.
 The rural area of Yamuna Nagar has also changed drastically as trading has become the most important occupation of the people.

 Sugar, paper and parts of petrochemical plants are manufactured here.
 Reliance Industries have started thermal power plant.
 One of the largest railway wagon and carriage repair workshops of India is situated here.
 Asia's largest paper and sugar mill and timber industry is situated here.